Paint Sprayer vs. Roller: Which One Uses More Paint?

 Yes, there are several tips for reducing the amount of paint used by a sprayer.
 First, use a sprayer that provides adjustable pressure control, as higher pressure can result in more overspray and wasted paint.
 Second, use a sprayer with a smaller tip size, which will produce smaller droplets and reduce the amount of overspray.
 Finally, use a sprayer that comes with a viscosity cup and follow the manufacturer’s recommendations for thinning the paint.
 Thinning the paint can improve atomization and reduce the amount of paint used.

-Read Also: How Do You Spray Paint Perfectly?
+Read Also: How Long Do You Soak A Sprayer In Vinegar?